alvinveroy/alvinveroy/ReadMe.md

 ### 🌱 Civic Technology
 Contributing to projects that make government services and digital safety more accessible.

-### 🎙️ Podcasting & Content
+### 🏢 Enterprise & Corporate Experience
-Sharing conversations about technology, security, and the human side of building things.
+Working in enterprise and corporate settings, highlighting real DevSecOps hands-on experience.

 ---

 ## Recognition

-- Featured by Time Magazine and CNN for security research
+- Featured by Time Magazine and CNN for security research back in 2001
 - Responsible disclosure work protecting millions of users
 - 25+ years navigating cybersecurity and technology consulting